DimBix/Word-Automata/README.md

 A software with a basic UI, to create and edit a word automata.
 It has been developed in JavaFX.

 ## **Installation**
-To run the software you will need:
+To run the software you will need, Java21+ and JavaFX.
-- Java21+
-- JavaFX

 - Clone the repository: **`git clone https://github.com/DimBix/Word-Automata.git`**
 - Navigate to the project directory: **`Word-Automata`**